-AWS re/Start is one of several initiatives AWS offers to help more people become proficient in cloud computing technology.
+AWS re/Start is one of several initiatives AWS offers to help people become proficient in cloud computing technology.
 The program is part of our global commitment to help 29 million people grow their technical skills for free.

 According to the World Economic Forum, 84% of employers are set to rapidly digitalize working processes, including a significant expansion of remote work.
 The Geneva-based organization also estimates that 50% of all employees will need reskilling in the next five years.

-AWS customers and partners around the world say there are not enough qualified applicants to meet the growing demand for trained cloud talent.
-While scarcity of highly experienced cloud talent is a major concern for many organizations, AWS sees this need as an opportunity to re-invent how talent is cultivated, trained, and retained.
+AWS customers and partners around the world say that there are not enough qualified applicants to meet the growing demand for trained cloud talent.
+While scarcity of highly experienced cloud talent is a major concern for many organizations, AWS sees this need as an opportunity to reinvent how talent is cultivated, trained, and retained.